 Registration for Winter NSO is now closed.

 Welcome to Massachusetts!
 About 25% of our student population is from out of state, and we have a lot of opportunities for you to become acquainted with UMass Amherst, your new home away from home!

-When you register for orientation online you will have the option to see other students’ information from your home state.
-First you have to release your information to see that list.
+When you register for orientation you will have the option to share contact information with other students from your home state.

 Orientation for international students has two components:

 - The first part is completed with New Students Orientation (NSO).
-NSO is when you will register for your classes, sign up for housing, and get ready for your transition from your last school to UMass Amherst.
-International students can complete NSO on campus, in person in OR online.
-International students enrolling at UMass in the 2017 Spring Semester are encouraged to register for the January 20th orientation session.
+NSO is when you will register for your classes, learn about campus values, pick up your UCard, and get ready for your transition from your last school to UMass Amherst.
+International students can complete NSO in person OR online.
+Most international students admitted for fall semester complete NSO online.
+International students admitted for the spring semester usually complete NSO in person, just before the semester starts.